Crime Stoppers search for robbery suspects

 Story Continues Below

-They say the two walk in, armed with a handgun and assault rifle, order employees to hit the ground and then take cash from the register.
-They’ve been seen fleeing with a woman in a black four-door Sedan.
-If you know anything, call Crime Stoppers at 505-843-STOP.
+They say the two walk in, armed with a handgun and assault rifle, order employees to hit the ground, and then take cash from the register.
+They’ve been seen fleeing with a woman in a black four-door sedan.

+Authorities report Nieto is about five feet ten inches tall, weighs 210 pounds, and has short brown hair and brown eyes.
+He also has a tattoo of skulls with a design on his left arm, “Nieto” tattooed on his back and a cross that says “Mi Vida Loca” on his left leg.